-Senate lawmakers passed the emergency spending bill last Thursday, while House members approved the bill by voice vote Friday.
-House lawmakers said the $10.5 billion was just a "down payment" on what will be needed to rebuild New Orleans, LA, and other ravaged cities in the wake of Hurricane Katrina.
+Senate lawmakers passed the emergency spending bill late Thursday, while House members approved the bill by voice vote Friday.
+House lawmakers said the $10.5 billion was just a “down payment” on what will be needed to rebuild New Orleans, LA, and other ravaged cities in the wake of Hurricane Katrina.
 The spending measure is expected to be sufficient to fund the relief efforts of the Federal Emergency Management Agency (FERC) and Department of Defense through next week, lawmakers said.

 House leaders indicated that loan guarantees and some sort of stimulus package for the affected states would be forthcoming from Congress in the weeks and months ahead.